Guide

 Why is construction accounting different?

-• Project-based structure: Revenue and costs are tracked by individual jobs rather than overall business operations
+• Project-based structure: You track revenue and costs by individual jobs rather than how the overall business operates

 • Variable workforce: Team size and composition changes frequently based on project needs